 Professional Liability

 William is developing a busy and varied professional liability practice.
 He regularly advises litigants, drafts pre-action correspondence and pleadings on their behalf, and represents them in court.
-His clients include solicitors, law firms, architects, engineers, financial advisers, property management companies, accountants, and auditors.
-During pupillage he gained experience of D&O claims.
+His clients include solicitors, law firms, accountants, financial advisers, recruitment professionals, architects, property surveyors, property management professionals, and engineers; as well as their customers.
+During pupillage he gained experience of D&O claims and claims against auditors.

-- Advising, and drafting Particulars of Claim, in a High Court claim for nearly a million pounds arising from the alleged unsettlement of a claim relating to a major industrial accident.
-The claim is being brought against a well-known firm of claimant personal injury solicitors.
+- Representing the Claimant in a High Court claim for nearly a million pounds arising from the alleged unsettlement of a previous claim relating to a major industrial accident.
+The claim has been brought against a well-known firm of claimant personal injury solicitors.

-- Advising a firm of conveyancing solicitors accused of negligent delays which caused a client’s mortgage offer to lapse, causing financial loss.
+- Acting for a firm of conveyancing solicitors accused of negligent delays which caused a client’s mortgage offer to lapse, causing financial loss.

-- Advising a family law solicitor accused by a third party of negligently drafting a court order, which was then approved by a judge.
+- Acting for a family law solicitor accused by a third party of negligently drafting a court order, which was then approved by a judge.
 The third party alleged that, as a direct consequence, he was arrested and became homeless.

-- Advising a solicitors’ firm accused by a deceased person’s estate of having negligently failed to renew the insurance on the deceased person’s house, in circumstances where it knew (or ought to have known) that the house had a long history of subsidence.
+- Acting for a solicitors’ firm accused by a deceased person’s estate of having negligently failed to renew the insurance on the deceased person’s house, in circumstances where it knew (or ought to have known) that the house had a long history of subsidence.

-- Advising a solicitor accused of having made errors during the negotiation of a commercial lease which caused six-figure consequential losses to their client.
+- Acting for a solicitor accused of having made errors during the negotiation of a commercial lease which caused six-figure consequential losses to their client.

-- Advising a solicitor alleged to have given incorrect advice on the law of Stamp Duty Land Tax and its effect on a substantial commercial property transaction.
+- Acting for a solicitor alleged to have given incorrect advice on the law of Stamp Duty Land Tax and its effect on a substantial commercial property transaction.

-- Advising a solicitor accused of having negligently helped a client to alter their will, in circumstances where the solicitor allegedly ought to have suspected that the client lacked testamentary capacity.
+- Acting for a solicitor accused of having negligently helped a client to alter their will, in circumstances where the solicitor allegedly ought to have suspected that the client lacked testamentary capacity.

-- Advising an employment solicitor accused of having negligently missed a filing deadline, with the alleged result that the solicitor’s client lost the chance of bringing an employment tribunal claim.
+- Acting for an employment solicitor accused of having negligently missed a filing deadline, with the alleged result that the solicitor’s client lost the chance of bringing an employment tribunal claim.

-- Advising and representing an accountant accused of having negligently failed to verify figures underlying a financial presentation to potential investors, with the alleged result that the potential deal collapsed.
+- Acting for an accountant accused of having negligently failed to verify figures underlying a financial presentation to potential investors, with the alleged result that the potential deal collapsed.

-- Drafting a Defence for a company that produces 3D Building Information Modelling of architectural designs, and has been accused of negligence and breach of contract by a former client.
+- Acting for a company that produces 3D Building Information Modelling of architectural designs, and which was accused of negligence and breach of contract by a former client.

 William is a member of the Professional Negligence Bar Association.